 Accelerated bi-weekly – mortgage payments that are paid every two weeks but are slightly higher than regular bi-weekly payments.
 This frequency is also a total of 26 times per year.
 To figure out your accelerated bi-weekly payment amount, take the monthly payment and divided it by 2.

-An accelerated bi-weekly payment equates to 2 extra, half-month payments per year, since there will be 2 months of the year where you have 3 payments come out instead of 2.
+An accelerated bi-weekly payment equates to 2 extra payments (equal to 50% of the base monthly payment) per year, since there will be 2 months of the year where you have 3 payments come out instead of 2.
+This equals 1 whole monthly payment extra, every year.
 The effect is a shorter amortization of just over 22 years (based on a 25 year amortization).

 Weekly – payments that come out of a borrower’s account every week, which means there will be 52 payments in a year.